 Delta divides its operations into two chief segments: airline and refinery.
 The airline segment provides scheduled air transportation for passengers and cargo throughout the US and around the world and other ancillary airline services, including maintenance and repair services for third parties.

 The refinery segment provides jet fuel to the airline segment from its own production and through jet fuel obtained through agreements with

-While the interline agreement with WestJet is important, it's Delta's alliance with SkyTeam that allows the airline's reach to extend to more than 900 destinations in 170-plus countries around the globe.
+The airline industry is fueled by strategic alliances that allow individual carriers to extend their service without physically flying into new territory.
+Delta's alliance with SkyTeam allows the airline's reach to extend to more than 900 destinations in 170-plus countries around the globe.
 The company gets a boost in global coverage with airlines around the world coming aboard the SkyTeam alliance.